 If you love a cushioned running shoe, you’re in luck because right now brands are focusing on this more than ever!
 Stack heights are increasing as each one tries to create the best cushioned running shoes.
-I’ve been testing them all and here are my top picks!
+Our team has been testing them all, and here are our top picks!

 As a runner since 2002, I’ve seen running shoes go through so many massive changes.
 Right now we are in the age of cushion, more cushion and MORE cushion.

 My initial thought was that this could lead to injuries with the increasing stack height.
 But then again, I loved HOKA from the first run, so maybe not.
-And then to my great joy, people started doing studies to help us know exactly what all this cushion is doing.
+And then, to my great joy, people started doing studies to help us know exactly what this cushion is doing.

 What Does Max Cushion Mean?